peterhinch/micropython-iot/README.md

 exposed to the internet.

 Under MicroPython the available hardware for endpoints is limited.
-Testing has been done on the ESP8266, ESP32 and the Pyboard D. The ESP32 must run firmware dated on or after 25th March 2019.
+Testing has been done on the ESP8266, ESP32 and the Pyboard D.

 The ESP8266 remains as a readily available inexpensive device which, with care, is capable of long term reliable operation.
 It does suffer from limited